hwsel/LiVSec/README.md

 change `--data_path` argument every time you call the models (either the face authentication model or the protected face generation model).

-Dataset #2 comes from `System/John_3dts.mp4`.
+The 3D video in Dataset #2 is exported from Depthkit (See Appendix section of this doc for more details).
+We provide the exported video we use in this project, which is `System/John_3dts.mp4`.
 No additional actions are needed for Dataset #2 since they are all included.

 ### Results for Dataset #1